All the do’s and don’ts about flying with infants and children can be found here.

 Infants must travel with a birth certificate and/or passport.

-Children under the age of 16 cannot be seated in a restricted seat.
+Children and young adults under the age of 16 years cannot be seated in a restricted seat.

 Children must be seated in the same row or separated by no more than one seat row from the accompanying adult.

-Crew members can assist with monitoring a child momentarily, but only while the adult visits the bathroom.
+Crew members can assist with monitoring a child momentarily, but only while the adult visits the bathroom inflight.

 We do not limit the number of young people who travel with us.

-Children under the age of 12 years must be accompanied by a travel companion 16 years or older who accepts responsibility for the child.
+Children must be accompanied by an adult (over 16 years of age) who will accept responsibility for the minor child.

-Children travelling on a domestic flight must have an ID card or passport.
-A Family Book (Livret de Famille) is not sufficient ID for a child/infant.
+Children and young adults travelling on a domestic flight must have either a birth certificate, National Identity card or passport. an ID card or passport.
+A Family Book (Livret de Famille is not sufficient ID for a child/infant.

 We allow you to carry a baby stroller/pram per infant or child free of charge.
 It will need to be tagged at check-in.
 At boarding it will be taken from you to be placed safely in the hold.
 Upon arrival at the destination the item may be collected from the carousel.